Growing Hardy Kiwi in Norway (Zone 7)

 My wife suggest that I put some of the vines I pruned off the hardy kiwis in a glass of water.
 “You never know…” she said.
 And boy did I not know at all.
 I have never seen such success with fresh, thin cuttings before.

-If these vines can cope with our climate then I must be very careful of where I place them and prune them back or I risk them completely strangle everything else that grows.
+If these vines can cope with our climate then I must be very careful of where I place them and prune them back or I risk them completely strangling everything else that grows.

 Hardy kiwi have male and female plants

-Next step after I have transplanted them in the ground is to identify males from females so I can focus on getting them distributed for later production.
+The next step after I have transplanted them into the ground is to identify males from females so I can focus on getting them distributed for later production.
 I aim to have one male plant for five to six female plants.